 Improve Response Times SARs

 Subject Access Request ( a request from a customer to see what data is being kept about them) is free of charge and organisations must complete this within one month, except in exceptional circumstances, where multiple requests are made, a ‘reasonable’ administration fee can be charged.

 You have a responsibility to check up on your suppliers and any partners that they too are compliant with GDPR.

 ACTIONS (how to ensure excellent execution of the new GDPR)

 Internal Marketing means Motivating, Communicating and Training your team to ensure they execute GDPR with excellence and with passion.

 Once all stuff fully understand why GDPR is important (find out how to motivate them), then communicate with them about the importance and ultimately train them to point where you even issue fool-proof checklists for procedures or processes.
 Remember, training is mandatory.
 So, schedule a series of motivation & communication & training events across the organisation.
-In marketing parlance, we call all of this (motivating staff, communicating with staff and training staff) Internal marketing.
-It’s often forgotten (& requires a budget) & is the hidden reason why so many plans fail.
+In marketing parlance, we call all of this Internal marketing (motivating staff, communicating with staff and training staff).
+It’s often forgotten (& requires a budget) & is often the hidden reason why so many plans fail.

 Ensure staff and board members understand how important GDPR is.
-Ensure they understand the scale of fines (and prison sentences).
+Ensure they understand the ethics and the reasons why we need to protect our children, our families and our firends from data abuse as well as the scale of fines (and prison sentences).
 Ensure they understand the benefit of keeping clean and secure data.
 Incentivise employees to spot and fix or report any errors made in data processing.